proxytranslation/user-docs/dashboard2/pages_list.md

 - If a path falls outside of the scope of your inclusion rules or an exclusion rule applies to it, it will be greyed out in the page list and the text "Excluded by rule" will be visible next to it.

 - Paths that are excluded by rule can't be included using the context menu.
 You need to edit your rules if they gobble a path that you want to include.

+- Manual page exclusions overwrite all other inclusion rules.

 **NOTE:** If all pages are excluded on a project, crawls *cannot be started*, even if the currently active rules would allow for the inclusion of *some, as-of-yet undiscovered page*.
 In this case, crawls will exit after 0 pages visited.
 You have to ensure an entry point: that at least one of the known pages is in an included state.
 Otherwise, the crawler can't set its foot in the door.